ttronas/bsm2-python/CONTRIBUTING.md

 - Select as Repository name **evt/klaeffizient/bsm2_python**

-- Enter the copied URL (from step with Clone with SSH) with Ctrl+V
+- Enter the copied URL (from step "Clone with HTTPS/SSH") with Ctrl+V

 - Select a folder directory in which the project is to be saved

-You can install the project in two ways:
+Installing the project works with two approaches:
+We recommend using Dev Container for a remote installation.

 #### Installation via Dev Container (remote)
-1. If you want to use a Dev Container (tested with [VSCode]):
+(Tested in VS Code)
+1. In order to install the project via Dev Container, you need to have [Docker] installed on your machine.
+   - To install Docker Desktop download and run the installer from the [Docker] website.
+   - Important note: For this to work you actually do not  need to sign in to Docker Desktop.
+     After restarting your machine skip the log-in page and you are good to go.

+2. Succeeding to installing Docker Desktop you need to add the Dev Containers extension to your IDE
+   - (In VS Code) Select "Extensions" on the left side
+   - Search for the "Dev Container" extension and install it

-   Open the project folder in [VSCode] and click on the green button in the bottom left corner.
+3. Open the project folder in [VSCode] and click on the coloured button in the bottom left corner.
    Choose `Remote-Containers: Reopen in Container` and wait for the container to build.
-   To make it work, you need to have [Docker] installed on your machine.
    The dev container is preconfigured with all necessary tools and dependencies.

+The second approach is optional.

 #### Installation via hatch (local)
 1. Make sure [pipx] is installed using [pip] and install [hatch]: